 Q. How will I know the money was sent to the bank when using direct deposit?

 A. Funds are usually deposited in your bank account within three business days of the refund date.
 You can verify receipt of the funds by contacting your bank.

 Q. Can I designate more than one account for direct deposit?
-Can the money go to my parent's account?

 Q. Can I sign up for direct deposit if I use an out-of-state bank?